Tuesday, March 04, 2025

 I quit my engineering job, went back to school to fulfill some prerequisites, got a part-time job as an airline agent, signed up for the national Dental Aptitude Test, and started completing applications to dental schools.
 Would my application be looked on favorably?
 Oh.... and we took a big loss on selling that sailboat.

 With successful application, we moved to the Midwest (Omaha), and I went back to school for four years.
 Dawn found another hospital job; we were still living the student lifestyle, and I applied for an Army scholarship.
-We discovered that the military lifestyle includes travel and new circumstances which appealed to us.
+We discovered that the military lifestyle includes travel and a variety of new circumstances which appealed to us.
 Later came three years of post-graduate training and testing for National Board certification.
 There were no dreams, only plans to be pursued step-by-step.

 It all worked out.
 I have had an interesting and successful career in dentistry.
 As a dentist in the US military, our entire family traveled widely.
 Our children were raised in South Carolina, Panama, Alabama, California, Germany, the Netherlands, and Virginia.
 They watched the Panama Canal be handed over to Panama by President Carter.
 They were in Berlin to participate in the Wall being toppled.
 We were in Yugoslavia just prior to the Balkan War (and again afterwards).
 We watched Germany be re-united and the “Iron Curtain” collapse.
 We joined the celebrations in Prague as freedom was regained in Eastern Europe.
 We were in New York, including standing atop the World Trade Center, shortly before 9/11 and then returned with our children shortly after 9/11.

 In the end, we have traveled the world (60+ countries), we continue to travel, and we have had our adventure while also meeting career challenges.
 We simply chose a different path to get there.
-We didn’t sail around the world, but I did serve as navigator in bringing a 46-foot-long trawler from Miami to Colon, Panama.
+We didn’t sail around the world, but I did serve as navigator in bringing a 46-foot-long diesel trawler from Miami to Colon, Panama.

 A dream is simply the ephemeral product of imagination.
 A plan includes all the needed steps to make that thought into reality, plus the commitment to get started.
 Sixty years ago, at 19 years old, I made a vow to myself to live a life of plans, not sterile dreams, it has made all the difference, and we have future plans still to unfold.